annmcnamara/sql-challenge/README.md

 #### 2. Data Engineering
 A new table schema was created for each of the six CSV files.
-The following shows the SQL commands were used to specify data types, primary keys, foreign keys, and other constraints.
+The following shows the SQL commands were used to specify data types, primary keys, foreign keys, and other constraints for *two tables* - the rest of the code can be found in _employee.sql.

-##### DEPARTMENT
+##### DEPARTMENT TABLE
 ```sql
 -- Department Table
 -- Contains Department Number, dept_no